1.0 Introduction

 with.pem

-.Click the Security Objects menu item in the DSM left navigation bar and click the + button on the Security Objects to add a security object.
+.In the DSM left navigation panel, click the Security Objects menu item, and then click the + button to create a new security object.

-On the Add New Security Object page, enter the following details:
+On the Add new Security Object page, do the following:

 Group: Select the group as created in Section 5.3: Creating a Group.